mafudge/dps-thesis/thesis2/Draft-Thesis.md

                           Task Completion Session Count
   ------------------------------------------------------------------------------------------------------------------------------------------------------------

-Table ??: Summary of Findings for RQ3
+Table 7: Summary of Findings for RQ3

-Research Question 3 asked: \"What is the relationship between large language model use and computational literacy?\" The analysis from model 1 provided a nuanced answer as the relationship depends on how students use LLMs**.** Task Completion sessions demonstrated a robust negative association with computational literacy (*B* = -0.17, *p* = .012).
-Participants who engaged in more task completion sessions achieved lower C2 scores than would be predicted from their baseline ability.
-This suggests that instrumental LLM use may constrain computational literacy relative to potential.
+The analysis from Model 1 reveals that Task Completion sessions have a robust negative association with computational literacy (*ꞵ* = -0.17, *p* = .012\$).
+Participants who engaged in higher frequencies of executive help-seeking achieved lower C2 scores than predicted by their baseline competency.
+This suggests that instrumental or shortcut-oriented LLM use may constrain the development of computational literacy relative to a student\'s potential.

-In the same model 1, learning session counts showed a positive trend (*B* = 0.07, *p* = .078) yet did not reach statistical significance.
-While this finding is inconclusive, the direction aligns with theoretical predictions and suggests that exploratory engagement may support computational literacy development in ways that instrumental task completion does not.
+Conversely, Learning session counts exhibited a positive trend (*ꞵ* = 0.07, *p* = .078) but did not reach the threshold for statistical significance.
+While this finding is statistically inconclusive, the direction of the effect aligns with theoretical expectations and the results from RQ1 and RQ2, suggesting that exploratory engagement may support literacy development in ways that instrumental use does not.

-A supplemental analysis of change in scores between C1 and C1 revealed no statistical significance (*R^2^* = 0.036, *p* = .214), indicating
-learning session count and task completion session count have no influence in the change in scores.

 ### 4.4.5 Conclusion for RQ3

-The alternate hypothesis (H3) proposed that LLM usage patterns would be significantly correlated with computational literacy scores, specifically predicting a negative correlation for task completion sessions and a positive correlation for learning sessions.
-H3 was partially supported.
+The alternative hypothesis (*H*~3~) proposed that LLM usage patterns would significantly correlate with computational literacy scores, specifically predicting a negative correlation for Task Completion sessions and a positive correlation for Learning sessions.
+Based on the results of Model 1, *H*~3~ was partially supported.

-The predicted negative relationship between task completion session count and computational literacy was confirmed (B = -0.17, *p* = 0.012), and this effect remained significant after controlling for baseline ability and correcting for heteroscedasticity.
-I therefore rejected the null hypothesis about task completion sessions.
+The predicted negative relationship between Task Completion session frequency and computational literacy was confirmed (*ꞵ* = -0.17, *p* = .012).
+This effect remained significant after controlling for baseline ability (C1) and utilizing heteroscedasticity-robust standard errors.
+Therefore, the null hypothesis regarding Task Completion sessions is rejected.

-However, the predicted positive relationship between learning sessions and computational literacy did not achieve statistical significance at the conventional alpha = .05 threshold (*B* = 0.07, *p* = .078).
-While the direction of the relationship was aligned with predictions and other analysis as part of RQ1 and RQ2, the marginal p-value suggests a possible effect, I cannot reject the null hypothesis with respect to learning sessions at conventional significance levels.
-The relationship remains suggestive and warrants further investigation with perhaps larger samples.
+However, the predicted positive relationship between Learning sessions and computational literacy did not achieve statistical significance at the conventional *⍺* = .05 threshold (*ꞵ* = 0.07, *p* = .078).
+Although the direction of the relationship was consistent with the experimental findings in RQ1 and RQ2, the marginal *p*-value precludes the rejection of the null hypothesis for Learning sessions.

-Given that the overall regression of model 1 was highly significant (*F(3, 83)* = 54.66, *p* \< .001) and task completion demonstrated a
-robust relationship, we conclude that LLM usage patterns are significantly related to computational literacy, though the nature of this relationship varies by usage type.
+In summary, because the overall multivariate model was highly significant (*F(3, 83)* = 54.66, *p* \< .001) and Task Completion demonstrated a robust predictive relationship, it can be concluded that LLM usage patterns are significantly related to computational literacy outcomes.
+However, the strength and direction of these associations are contingent upon whether the student utilizes the AI for executive task completion or adaptive learning.

 4.5 Overall Summary of Findings
 -------------------------------

+This chapter presented the results of a multi-method investigation into the relationships between LLM interaction types, experimental context-aware interventions, and learning outcomes.
+By partitioning AI usage into Learning (adaptive) and Task Completion (executive) sessions, this study identified distinct pathways through which Generative AI influences academic performance.

+RQ1 explored the dual nature of AI engagement and its impact on learning, as measured by the midterm exam (E1).
+The analysis established that usage classification---specifically the intent behind the help-seeking behavior---rather than aggregate usage volume, is the primary driver of learning outcomes.

-For RQ1, the overall model (model 3) that included both independent variables of learning session count and task completion session count demonstrated strong statistical significance (*F(2, 84)* = 9.76, *p* \< .001) providing sufficient evidence to reject the null hypothesis.
-With a medium effect size (Cohen\'s f-squared = 0.23), the model explained 18.9% of variance in midterm exam performance.
-Both hypothesized relationships were confirmed: learning sessions positively predicted exam performance (*B* = 0.21, *p* = .013), while task completion sessions negatively predicted performance (*B* = -0.54, *p* \< .001).
+The comprehensive model (Model 3), which included both Learning and Task Completion session counts as independent variables, demonstrated strong statistical significance (*F(2, 84)* = 9.76, *p* \< .001), providing sufficient evidence to reject the null hypothesis.
+With a medium effect size (Cohen's *f^2^* = 0.23), the model explained 18.9% of the variance in midterm exam performance (*R^2^* = .189).

+Both hypothesized relationships were confirmed:

+-   Learning sessions positively predicted exam performance (*ꞵ* = 0.21,
+    > *p* = .013), indicating that adaptive help-seeking supports
+    > knowledge acquisition.

+-   Task Completion sessions negatively predicted performance (*ꞵ* =
+    > -0.54, *p* \< .001), suggesting that executive help-seeking (e.g.,
+    > shortcutting) hinders academic achievement.

-Hierarchical regression revealed a mutual suppression effect where both independent variables together offered the best model for explaining midterm exam performance when compared to each variable independently.
+Hierarchical regression revealed a mutual suppression effect, where the inclusion of both independent variables together yielded the most precise model for explaining midterm exam performance compared to models analyzing each variable independently.
+By accounting for the countervailing effects of these usage types, the analysis isolated the unique contribution of each to student success.
+Ultimately, these findings provided the necessary behavioral framework to interpret the subsequent experimental results in RQ2 and RQ3.

-For RQ2, the relationship between in-context learning and exam performance exhibited a similar suppression effect.
-Simple regression analysis failed to detect a significant treatment effect (*p* = .119).
-However, when controlling for student usage patterns similar to model 3 of RQ1, the multiple regression model (model 1) was statistically significant (*F(3, 83)* = 8.641, *p* \< .001) and the treatment effect became statistically significant (*B*= 2.74, *p* = .023).
-Simply put, participants in the treatment group scored approximately 2.74 points higher on the midterm exam E1 compared to control group students with equivalent LLM usage patterns.

-The suppression pattern suggests that usage behaviors (task completion session count and learning season count), while not significantly affected by treatment, created statistical noise that masked the direct treatment benefit.
-In other words, participants achieved exam scores not because they used the AI differently, but because treatment assisted them more effectively when they did use AI.
-These suppressors were not mediators or moderators as indicated in the analysis of models 2 a/b and 3 a/b.

-A critical limitation of RQ2 Model 1 is the temporal ordering of learning session counts and task completion counts.
-These were measured post treatment assignment but before outcome assessment of E1.
-Because standard causal inference principles caution against conditioning on post-treatment variables, we must fail to reject the null hypothesis that there is no statistically significant difference in the mean student learning performance scores (E1) between the treatment group and the control group.

-RQ3 investigated the relationship between AI usage and computational literacy.
-H3 was partially supported.
-The predicted negative relationship between task completion sessions and computational literacy was confirmed (*B* = -0.17, *p* = .012), and this effect remained significant after controlling for baseline ability from C1 score and correcting for heteroscedasticity.
-I therefore rejected the null hypothesis with respect to task completion sessions.

-However, the predicted positive relationship between learning sessions and computational literacy did not achieve statistical significance at the conventional alpha = .05 threshold (*B* = 0.07, *p* = .078).
-While the direction of the relationship was aligned with predictions and the marginal p-value suggests a possible effect, I cannot reject the null hypothesis with respect to learning sessions at conventional significance levels.
-The relationship remains suggestive and warrants further investigation with larger samples.
+RQ2 investigated the impact of a context-aware AI intervention on midterm performance through a randomized controlled trial.
+While the initial \"Intent-to-Treat\" analysis (Model 1) demonstrated a null result, the subsequent suppression analysis (Model 4) identified a significant treatment effect (*ꞵ* = 2.74, *p* = .023) once student usage behaviors were included as covariates.
+This suggests that the treatment did not fundamentally alter the *volume* of AI engagement, but rather enhanced the *quality* and efficacy of those interactions.

+The suppression pattern indicates that usage behaviors as materialized through Learning and Task Completion session counts, accounted for a large portion of the variance in exam scores without being influenced by the treatment itself.
+By controlling for these variables, the noise of individual student help-seeking strategies was partitioned out, revealing the treatment\'s underlying benefit.
+In addition, the fact that these variables did not function as mediators (the treatment didn\'t change the amount of use) or moderators (the treatment didn\'t change the nature of the relationship between use and grades) strongly supports the interpretation that the treatment provided an independent, qualitative benefit.

+Ultimately, Model 4 should be interpreted as a conditional effect rather than a pure causal one.
+Because Learning and Task Completion counts were measured post-randomization, standard causal inference is subject to potential post-treatment bias.
+Consequently, the finding is best understood as an estimate of the treatment's intrinsic efficacy---demonstrating that for any given level of AI engagement, the context-aware version resulted in superior academic performance.

+RQ3 confirmed that the dual nature of AI usage patterns extends beyond immediate exam performance to the broader development of computational literacy.
+Using an ANCOVA approach (Model 1), the analysis demonstrated that Task Completion sessions have a robust negative relationship with literacy outcomes (*ꞵ* = -0.17, *p* = .012), even when adjusting for participants\' baseline ability (C1).

+While Learning sessions trended positively, the effect was marginal (*ꞵ* = 0.07, *p* = .078) and did not reach statistical significance.
+This suggests that in the short term, maladaptive AI use (executive help-seeking) may be a more potent inhibitor of literacy development than adaptive use is a facilitator.
+Although the positive relationship for learning sessions remains suggestive and warrants further investigation with larger samples, the overall regression model was highly significant, *F(3, 83)* = 54.66, *p* \< .001.

-Given that the overall regression model was highly significant (*F(3, 83)* = 54.66, *p* \< .001) and task completion demonstrated a robust relationship, I concluded LLM usage patterns were significantly related to computational literacy The caveat here is the nature of this relationship varied by usage type.
+In conclusion, these findings indicate that LLM usage patterns are significantly related to computational literacy development, with the crucial caveat that the direction and strength of this relationship are contingent upon the specific type of AI engagement.

+In summary, an important finding was the importance of Collectively, these results suggest that the integration of LLMs in education is a
+\"double-edged sword.\" The benefit of advanced features, such as in-context learning and assignment-awareness, can be identified only when accounting for the student\'s help-seeking strategy.
+While the technology provides a significant performance advantage for any given level of use, the persistent negative impact of shortcut-oriented behaviors remains a critical challenge for instructional

+Chapter 4 demonstrated that aggregate LLM usage volume is an inadequate predictor of academic success, as the impact of AI engagement is fundamentally determined by the type of interaction rather than the quantity.
+Across all three research questions, the distinction between Learning (adaptive) and Task Completion (maladaptive) sessions served as the essential mechanism for uncovering significant results: in RQ1, this classification revealed the opposing effects of AI on exam performance;
+in RQ2, it acted as a vital suppressor that unmasked a significant treatment effect for the context-aware intervention; and in RQ3, it identified executive help-seeking as a specific inhibitor of computational literacy development.
+Collectively, these findings establish that the educational value of Generative AI is a conditional phenomenon, requiring a granular understanding of student help-seeking intent to accurately measure its influence on learning outcomes.

 **5.0 Summary**
 ===============